qtu-UBC/BEST502-AdvancedLCA-Tutorials/tutorials/FuelLCAModel/brightway_tutorials.md

 # ⛽ Fuel Life Cycle Assessment (LCA) Model Tutorial

 The Government of Canada’s Fuel Life Cycle Assessment (LCA) Model is a tool that allows users to calculate the life cycle carbon intensity (CI) of fuels and energy sources produced and used in Canada.
-This tutorial is designed to guide students through the basics of conducting a Fuel Life Cycle Assessment (LCA) in openLCA, using bioethanol as a case study.
-Copyright for this tutorial belongs to the [Minister of Environment and Climate Change Canada (2024)](https://www.canada.ca/en/environment-climate-change.html).
+This tutorial is designed to guide students through the basics of conducting a Fuel LCA in openLCA, using conventional bioethanol as the case study.

+**Note**: These tutorial is developed by the [Minister of Environment and Climate Change Canada (2024)](https://www.canada.ca/en/environment-climate-change.html).
+For the latest updates and documentation, visit the [website](https://www.canada.ca/en/environment-climate-change/services/managing-pollution/fuel-life-cycle-assessment-model.html).

 ---